 Indoor/portable: to use at home, or even in places with smooth, even flooring surfaces such as shopping malls or lawns.
 Usually very easy to fold and fit in the boot of your car.

-Outdoor: will likely have larger wheels for dealing with uneven terrain along with suspension.
-Usually can be used indoors, too, however their larger size may mean they don’t fit through some entrances.
+Outdoor: will likely have larger wheels for dealing with uneven terrain along with the suspension.
+Usually can be used indoors, too, however, their larger size may mean they don’t fit through some entrances.

 Indoor/outdoor: intended to provide the best of both worlds.
 Definitely won’t be as portable and light as some models, nor as strong as others, but can provide a decent balance of features.
 Powered wheelchairs are known as being either Class 2, meaning they are used outside on pavements, or perhaps Class 3, to use on roads and pavements.
 They all are generally a lot heavier than manual wheelchairs as their frame must be stronger in an effort to support the motors and battery.
 Remember this when thinking about the simplicity of transporting a wheelchair.

 The most typical sort of ‘drive control’ on an electric wheelchair is a joystick attached to one of the armrests.
 The theory is that these are quite simple, although they could possibly prove hard to learn.
 You may initially see the controls being over or under-sensitive, however, it should be an easy task to have them adjusted to fit you.

 Batteries are charged by mains electricity, so the wheelchair should generally be stored next to a socket for charging overnight.
 Some of the larger outdoor-type wheelchairs may need to be stored outside the home – in a garage, for example.

 If you have stepped up to your house or small changes of level inside, portable ramps are essential.
 They are available in various materials, widths, and lengths, depending on your needs, so do your research before buying.

 Maintenance of a Wheel Chair in Home or Hospital